tsgates/arch-wiki-markdown/wiki/Readline.md

 Avoid whitespaces

-To disable logging blank commands add this to your ~/.bashrc:
+To disable logging of lines beginning with a space add this to your ~/.bashrc:

     export HISTCONTROL=ignorespace